About the school

 The national awareness campaign introducing the new Erasmus 2021-2027 period can be viewed here.

-INDIVIDUAL MOBILITY PROJECTS - HIGHER EDUCATION
+PERSONAL MOBILITY PROJECTS - HIGHER EDUCATION

 BASIC INFORMATION